 The graduation ceremony takes place in Chichester each year where you will receive your degree alongside your fellow students and the rest of the university’s graduates.

 According to our 2019 Graduate Employment Survey and an amazing 80% of our graduates have found work in their chosen field.
 This is a fantastic achievement so congratulations to them all!

 Our recent students have gone on to work at Mojang, Creative Assembly, Frontier, Dam Busters and many more.
 Our graduates have worked on the score for Spiderman PS4 and scored the latest Battlefield 1 Apocalypse trailer.

 Combined with our 95% graduation rate, that means apply to ThinkSpace Eduation gives a really solid basis for anyone hoping to start a career in film composing, orchestration, game music or audio.

 Your course falls into eight modules plus a final major project which lasts three months.
 Each module focuses on a different section of the orchestra or lineup, while at the same time developing specific compositional, technical and business skills.

 The fundamental difference between traditional media and video games is the technology.
 We’ll be training you on industry standard tech such as FMOD and engines like Unity.
-If you’ve ever tried to learn tools like FMOD through youtube, you don’t need to be told of the issues you can come across.
-With ThinkSpace, we give you hours of detailed and entertaining videos with certified FMOD user and Audio Lead Andy Gibson and detailed text and diagrams to help get into the world of Game Audio.
+If you’ve ever tried to learn these tools through youtube, you don’t need to be told of the issues you can come across.
+With ThinkSpace, we give you hours of detailed and entertaining videos and detailed text and diagrams, along with 1-1 tuition, to help get into the world of Game Audio.